• Skip to primary navigation

 “The future of software delivery isn’t about process versus structure; it’s about harmonizing both to deliver better, faster, and smarter.”

-Next month, I am invited to meet with a senior leader from a large organization, who is also a respected industry figure, to discuss their Product Operating Model.
+Next month, I am invited to meet with a senior leader from a large organization, who is also a respected industry figure, to discuss the Product Operating Model.
 I initially saw it as a good opportunity to prepare and share insights.
 Instead, it sparked an important realization.

 In late 2020, I introduced Value Stream Management (VSM) to our organization, initiating the integration process in 2021.
 At the time, this marked the beginning of my understanding of VSM and our first attempt to implement it.
 Since then, we’ve gained more profound insights and valuable lessons, allowing us to refine our approach.